codevshl/SEC_Analytics/README.md

 ## Update under process
 ## Structure and integration
-## 1-2 more iterations
+## 1-2 more iterations Pending

+### Noticed the mail today only, so my progress is as follows:
-### 10th May: Worked on conversational aspect and UI and will integrate complete model on 11th.
+May 10th: Focused on refining the conversational aspect and UI.
+Plan to integrate the complete model on May 11th.